logo2

 Newspaper ad - Jan 1886

-His one bottle has a maker's mark of W. T. & CO. with "1" below it.
-Lockhart et al. (22) dated this configuration to c.1880-1895 but most commonly to 1885-1895.
-However, his bottle has been uncovered alongside early 1880s beer bottles.
-Thus, it is questionable if his bottle was from his first drug store or his second.
+Hafenreffer's bottle has a maker's mark of W. T. & CO. with "1" below it.
+Lockhart et al. (22) dated this configuration to c.1880-1895, but most commonly to 1885-1895.
+Since his bottle was uncovered alongside beer bottles from the early 1880s, it evidently came from his first drug store.

 1. anonymous.
 1883.
 The History of the Upper Peninsula of Michigan.
 The Western Historical Company.
 Chicago, IL.